Signed in as:

 Dipping glaze.
 In a small mixing bowl, add orange juice and sift powdered sugar stirring frequently until smooth.
 Dip cookies (cooled) into the glaze and place on the cooling rack to set.

-· 2 cups of boiling water
+· 2 cups of cold water

 · 1 teaspoon Juniper Ash